MileHacker Logo

 Seasonal Highlights

-High Season: June to August for the coast brings warm weather, great for beach holidays.
-All attractions, restaurants, and lidos are fully open.
-The crowds are larger, especially in coastal vacation spots and popular mountain spots.
+High Season: From june To august for the coast brings warm weather, great for beach holidays.
+All the sights, restaurants, and lidos are fully open.
+Visitor numbers are larger, especially in coastal vacation spots and popular mountain spots.
 Prices for accommodation and flights are at their peak.

 Shoulder Season (April-May, September-October) has pleasant temperatures, good for hiking, sightseeing, and exploring towns without intense warmth or winter cold.
-Fewer crowds result in a relaxed experience.
+Fewer crowds create a relaxed experience.
 Prices are lower.
-Spring brings wildflowers to the mountains, while autumn has beautiful foliage and harvest festivals.
+Spring brings wildflowers to the mountains, while autumn has beautiful foliage and festivals for the harvest.
 Weather can change, with a chance of rain.
 Some seasonal businesses might close or shorten hours.

 High Season